chrisluedtke/ACM-School-Placement/technical post.md

 How do you distribute a large pool of people into a fixed number of teams which maximizes racial and gender diversity, equally distributes beneficial skills and experiences, and conforms to certain rules like preventing prior relationship conflicts?

 This type of problem falls into the general umbrella of combinatorial optimization, where we are interested in finding the best combination from a large pool of possibilities.
-For example, for a site of 80 AmeriCorps Members (ACMs) split into 8 equally sized teams, there are 2.1 x 10^12 possible combinations (for comparison...).
+For example, for a site of 80 AmeriCorps Members (ACMs) split into 8 equally sized teams, there are 5.9 x 10^61 possible combinations (for comparison, there are 8.1 x 10^67 ways to shuffle a deck of cards, which is regarded as practically infinite).

 In this post, we go over how we implemented our solution to this problem so that others might adapt it to their own use case.

 ## Defining the Business Need

-Each City Year site faces the challenge of creating diverse teams every year as we deploy teams of 17-25 year old AmeriCorps members into schools in cities around the United States.
-For the vast majority of sites, the solution was to do it by hand.
-Managers and Directors would do their best to make sure they got relatively "equal" teams.
+Each school year, City Year places thousands of AmeriCorps Members (ACMs) in hundreds of schools as near-peer tutors and mentors.
+For the vast majority of city locations, the solution was to do it by hand.
+Managers and Directors would do their best to make relatively "equal" teams.
 As we will explore in greater detail, this solution is costly in terms of time and invites certain biases.
+It was particularly challenging at sites with 200+ ACMs to place, like in City Year Chicago and Los Angeles, where the authors of this post reside.

-It was particularly challenging at larger scale sites, which lead to City Year Los Angeles, with 25 teams to place, to independently develop a solution using VBA and Excel in 2013.
-After several years of an effective but slow implementation, we chose to build a solution from scratch in the R programming language.
+In 2013, City Year Los Angles independently developed a solution using VBA and Excel.
+While this solutions was effective, it lacked the desired speed and usability.
+So in 2017, as a couple eager data science enthusiasts, we chose to build a solution from scratch in the R programming language.

 ## Researching and Defining Our Approach

-There are many classic cases of finding optimal matches across two sets of items.
-Implementing our solution through the lens of any given case involves different implications for the attributes we collect and the method of scoring "good" placements.
+Our first step was to survey the many classic cases involving optimal matches across two sets of items.
+We were careful to choose the appropriate model, since each approach would impose slightly different constraints on the attributes we could consider and our method of scoring "good" placements.

 In cases like the [National Resident Match Algorithm](https://en.wikipedia.org/wiki/National_Resident_Matching_Program) and [Stable Marriage Problem](https://en.wikipedia.org/wiki/Stable_marriage_problem), each item of Sets A and B ranks the items on the other set, and the algorithm optimizes placements such that each item in a pair is comparably ranked by the other.
 While we could feasibly structure our problem similarly, it would require a large logistical lift to ask ACMs to rank schools, let alone asking schools to rank ACMs.